 Note that a bank will never contact you to ask for your personal or financial details.
 If you receive a phone call, text or email asking you to do this, it’s a scam.
 Don’t respond to the request – hang up the phone or block the number and delete the text, or mark the email as spam.
 The government’s National Cyber Security Centre has a guide on what to do if a cyber criminal tricks you into sharing sensitive information.

 Insights into banking behaviour

 Without a doubt, there are apprehensions around using apps and websites for banking due to security concerns or a lack of familiarity with being online.
-Research from Which?, reported by Money Expert, found that one in five Britons exclusively use non-online banking options.
+Research from Which? found that one in five Britons exclusively use non-online banking options.
 And people – even those who use online banking – remain reluctant to use it for some tasks: